 : jewels; especially : objects of precious metal often set with gems and worn for personal adornment

-Objects designed for the adornment of the body, usually made of gold, silver, or platinum, often with precious or semiprecious stones and such organic substances as pearls, coral, and amber.
-Jewelry evolved from shells, animal teeth, and other objects used as adornment in prehistoric times.
-Over the centuries it came to be a sign of social or religious rank.
-In Renaissance Italy, jewelry making reached the status of a fine art; many Italian sculptors trained as goldsmiths.
-From the 17th century the decorative function of jewelry again came to the fore, overshadowing its symbolic significance.
+Objects designed for the adornment of the body are called jewelry.
+While modern jewelry is made of gold, silver, or platinum, often with precious or semiprecious stones, it evolved from shells, animal teeth, and other items used as body decoration in prehistoric times.
+Over the centuries it came to be a sign of social or religious rank, and in Renaissance Italy, jewelry-making reached the status of a fine art.
 By the 19th century, industrialization brought jewelry within the reach of the middle class.
-Firms opened by jewelers such as Carl Fabergé and Louis Comfort Tiffany achieved great success by making fine jewelry for the wealthy.
+Firms opened by such jewelers as Carl Fabergé and Louis Comfort Tiffany achieved great success by making fine jewelry for the wealthy.

 What made you want to look up jewelry?
 Please tell us where you read or heard it (including the quote, if possible).